 - 1. Hold the earmould between your thumb and index finger and position its sound outlet in your ear canal. - 2.
 Slide the earmould all the way into your ear with a gentle, twisting movement. - 3.
-Turn the top part of the earmould gently backwards and forwards so that it tucks behind the fold of skin above your ear canal. - 4.
 Move the earmould up and down and gently press to place it correctly in the ear.
-Opening and closing your mouth can ease insertion. - 5.
+Opening and closing your mouth can ease insertion. - 4.
 Make sure the hearing aid sits firmly behind the ear.